Last updated on May 12, 2022.

 Contrast this with a centralized, automated DNS infrastructure powered by BlueCat’s Adaptive DNS solutions.
 With a self-service provisioning feature, DevOps teams and the applications they run can provision (and tear down) IP space in seconds, all without the need for human intervention.
 That makes the DevOps team and their applications far more efficient, and realizes the true value of the cloud.

-Our partners in the cloud service providers tell us that it takes an average of eighteen months for most government agencies to move to the cloud.
+Our partners in the cloud service provider world tell us that it takes an average of 18 months for most government agencies to move to the cloud.
 One of the key hang-ups is the network infrastructure piece – most government entities don’t realize the critical role of DNS and other contextual technologies until it’s too late.
 It’s far easier to make these changes before a cloud migration takes place than during or after it occurs.

 Are you a Virginia state agency getting ready to move to the cloud?
 VITA already uses BlueCat to centrally manage its core DNS infrastructure and automate standard tasks.
 It makes sense to start talking about the extension of these capabilities now, before the demands of the cloud begin to take shape.
 We’d be happy to discuss the cloud aspect of DNS and offer some advice on best practices we’ve learned in the government sector and beyond.
 Contact us to learn more.